-- 1. Council has to budget for and obtain aerial photographs and contour mapping similar to what the Municipality has already. - 2.
+- 1. Council is in the process of obtaining updated aerial photography. - 2.
 Obtain cadastral information of the affected area, suburb information, street names and street numbers, suburb information, servitudes, etc. - 3.
 Create affected properties in GIS in order to start preparations for populating databases. - 4.
 Obtain ownership information and add to GIS and Council financial system. - 5.
 Prepare for the inclusion of these properties in the Municipal area in terms of property valuations and rates. - 6.
 Determine the level and state of services in the affected area in order to eventually add these assets to Council's asset register, to determine areas that would require basic services, etc. - 7.
 Assess what impact the change in municipal boundary would have on human and capital resources, i.e. does the Municipality require additional staff, equipment, vehicles, office space, satellite offices closer to the Ntambanana area, etc. - 8.
 Assess legal aspects relating to the affected area, i.e. which legal agreements are in place with services providers in the Ntambanana area, term of contracts, etc. - 9.
 Assess budget implications relating to the inclusion of the Ntambanana area. - 10.
-Current and planned Human Settlements projects
+Current and planned Human Settlements projects. - 11.
+Updating of all relevant sector plans/master plans.